emqx/emqx-docs/en_US/data-integration/data-bridge-cassa.md

         PRIMARY KEY(msgid, topic));"
 ```

+## Create a Connector

+This section demonstrates how to create a Connector to connect the Sink to the Cassandra server.

+The following steps assume that you run both EMQX and Cassandra on the local machine.
+If you have Cassandra and EMQX running remotely, adjust the settings accordingly.

+1. Enter the EMQX Dashboard and click **Integration** -> **Connectors**.
+2. Click **Create** in the top right corner of the page.
+3. On the **Create Connector** page, select **Cassandra** and then click **Next**.
+4. In the **Configuration** step, configure the following information:
+   - Enter the connector name, which should be a combination of upper and lower case letters and numbers, for example: `my_cassandra`.
+   - Enter `127.0.0.1:9042` for the **Servers**, `mqtt` as the **Keyspace**, and leave others as default.
+   - Determine whether to enable TLS.
+For detailed information on TLS connection options, see [TLS for External Resource Access](../network/overview.md#enabling-tls-for-external-resource-access).
+5. Before clicking **Create**, you can click **Test Connectivity** to test if the connector can connect to the Cassandra server.
+6. Click the **Create** button at the bottom to complete the creation of the connector.
+In the pop-up dialog, you can click **Back to Connector List** or click **Create Rule** to continue creating rules and Sink to specify the data to be forwarded to Cassandra.
+For detailed steps, see [Create Rule with Cassandra Sink](#create-rule-with-cassandra-sink).

 ## Create a Rule for Cassandra Sink

 This section demonstrates how to create a rule to specify the data to be stored in Cassandra.
-It assumes that you run both EMQX and Cassandra on the local machine.
-If you have Cassandra and EMQX running remotely, adjust the settings accordingly.

 1. Go to EMQX Dashboard, and click **Integration** -> **Rules**.